CV Hub

 • Static generation to guarantee performance and predictability

-• YAML over CMS to retain full control and versioning
+• YAML over a CMS to retain full control and Git-native versioning

 • URL-driven state instead of localStorage for shareability and transparency